aws/aws-eks-best-practices/content/cost_optimization/awareness.md

 ### Alcide Advisor

 Alcide is an AWS Partner Network (APN) Advanced Technology Partner.
 Alcide Advisor helps ensure your Amazon EKS cluster, nodes, and pods configuration are tuned to run according to security best practices and internal guidelines.
-Alcide Advisor is an agentless service for Kubernetes audit and compliance that’s built to ensure a frictionless and secured DevSecOps flow by hardening the development stage before moving to production.
+Alcide Advisor is an agentless service for Kubernetes audit and compliance that's built to ensure a frictionless and secured DevSecOps flow by hardening the development stage before moving to production.

 More details can be found in this [blog post](https://aws.amazon.com/blogs/apn/driving-continuous-security-and-configuration-checks-for-amazon-eks-with-alcide-advisor/).